New To Fasting? MCT Oil Makes It Easier, Says A Functional Medicine Expert

 As its moniker suggests, MCT oil is a medium-chain saturated fat, as opposed to a long-chain saturated fat.
 "They're utilized and metabolized in the body completely differently," adds Cole.
 "That specific type of saturated fat behaves differently."

 "Your metabolism loves it," Cole adds.
 Specifically, MCTs can help your body's metabolism become a fat burner rather than sounding the alarm bells once the glucose from food is all burned up.
-Research has shown that lauric acid in particular—an MCT found in coconut oil—can create a more sustained ketosis (or when your metabolism burns fat for fuel instead of glucose), and another study shows they can even increase your metabolic rate.
+Research has shown that lauric acid in particular—an MCT found in coconut oil—can create a more sustained ketosis3 (or when your metabolism burns fat for fuel instead of glucose), and another study shows they can even increase your metabolic rate4.

 Translation: During a fast, you want your body to burn fat for fuel so that it's sustained for longer without consuming extra calories.
 This training period takes time, though, especially if you're brand-new to the fasting game.
 MCT oil can aid the body a bit during this process: "I almost see it as this sort of gateway food to fat adaptation," says Cole, and it can help you evade those gnawing hunger pangs.